denalena/blog/content/posts/2023-02-16-hugo/index.md

 date: 2023-02-16
 ---

+> attention: this information is outdated.
+The GitHub workflow broke and instead of trying to bother with it I just upload the hugo generated html myself now.

 > note: the source repository of this blog can be found at https://github.com/denalena/blog/

 When I started this blog, I wanted to make a post of how I set it up.
 The time has come!
 Although I have to say, I kind of forgot what my pain points were initially, but I remember that I tried using "pure" GitHub Pages and Jekyll, and with both of them I wasn't happy.